 Interested in the connection between technology and communication?
 Study the Master of English and New Media Studies.

 In the Master of English and New Media Studies you explore the increasingly important nexus between new media and spoken, written or visual communication in English.
 The programme culminates in a one or two-semester research project of an experimental, theoretical, creative or practice-based nature.

-One of the following or equivalent with a B grade average or higher in papers at level 7 or above:
+One of the following or equivalent with a B grade average or higher in courses at level 7 or above:

 You could investigate the potential of online virtual worlds or explore complex issues of virtual identity, with many applications, including those for language or literacy learning and teaching.
 Those interested in translation and interpreting might research the effectiveness of online machine translation tools.
 More creative-based projects could explore the performative potential of multiplatform transmedia narratives, geo-located augmented reality (AR) sites, games and storyworlds.